 Complications due to hypertension

 If hypertension prevails for long, it can lead to complications.
 It can be responsible for atherosclerosis where plaque gets deposited on the walls of vessels, ultimately narrowing them and hence increasing the blood pressure.
-In this situation, heart has to work even harder to pump the blood whereas narrow arteries cause resistance to flow of blood.
+In this situation, the heart has to work even harder to pump the blood, whereas narrow arteries cause resistance to the flow of blood.

-The best way to avoid these complications is regular monitoring of blood pressure with the help of sphygmomanometer at home or at clinic.
+The best way to avoid these complications is regular monitoring of blood pressure with the help of a sphygmomanometer at home.

 - Hypertensive urgency